 Q: I’ve been watching dog and cat behavior shows on television; is it true that the problem is always the owner’s fault?

 A: It may make for good television to put all the blame on a person for their pet’s behavior issues, but that is rarely the full story.
 Every pet has their own unique temperament and behavior patterns, and so does every owner or family member.
 Problems can be caused or exaggerated by miscommunication or a lack of understanding of the relationship between the pet and the owner.
 Even though a person may have raised or trained many pets in the past, the current pet may require something different from the relationship.
 Addressing problem behaviors may require a bit of change from the owner as well as the pet to be successful.
 Additionally, genetic factors, medical conditions or abnormalities, or socialization experiences early in a pet’s life are often acting on a pet’s behavior and how it develops or is expressed.

 Q: Will we be able to fix the problem in one appointment?

 A: Some problems can be solved quickly and efficiently and may not require any additional follow-up or recheck appointments.
 Other problems need to be tackled in stages and may require a longer period of treatment or perhaps one or more recheck appointments to address the problem.
 Many of our clients/patients meet with our trainers regularly for ongoing behavior modification support to implement training exercises or coach you through them.
-We are generally able to provide a better estimate of the number of visits that may be required after we complete the initial assessment.
+We are generally able to provide a better estimate of the number of visits that may be required for your pet after we complete the initial assessment.

 Q: Will you help me with every step along the way?

 Q: Is medication a required part of treatment when my pet sees a veterinarian for behavior care?